MicrosoftDocs/fabric-docs/docs/data-factory/pipeline-copy-from-azure-blob-storage-to-lakehouse.md

 To get started, you must complete the following prerequisites:

-- Make sure you have a Project [!INCLUDE [product-name](../includes/product-name.md)] enabled Workspace: [Create a Project Trident enabled Workspace.pdf (sharepoint.com)](https://microsofteur.sharepoint.com/teams/TridentPrivatePreview/Shared%20Documents/Documentation/Private%20Preview%20Documentation/Enabling%20Trident/Create%20a%20Project%20Trident%20enabled%20Workspace.pdf) that isn’t the default My Workspace.
+- Make sure you have a Microsoft Fabric enabled Workspace: [Create a Project Microsoft Fabric enabled Workspace](../placeholder.md) that isn’t the default My Workspace.
 - Select the **Click to Prepare Data** button to prepare the data source of the Copy with one-click button.
 Create a new resource group for this Azure Blob storage and select **Review + Create** > **Create**.

   :::image type="content" source="media/create-first-pipeline/select-prepare-data.png" alt-text="Screenshot of Click to Prepare Data button.":::